 Perform the Windows System File Checker (SFC)

-- Launch command prompt.
-Press “windows” key and press “R” and type command prompt.
-Get elevated command prompt access by holding down “ctrl and shift” keys together and hit enter.
+- Launch the command prompt.
+Press the “Windows” key, press “R,” and type the command prompt.
+Get an elevated command prompt access by holding down the “ctrl and shift” keys together and hitting enter.
 Click “OK” on the next window to grant administrator permissions.

 - After performing the above steps, move on to the next steps.

 Use the Windows Deployment Image Servicing and Management Tool (DISM Tool)

 The DISM application is used to check for and fix errors with the Windows Imaging Format, which might cause system file issues.
 It is another good tool to use when troubleshooting any windows update errors.

 - Press the “Windows” key and then press “R.” A small window will appear where you can type “CMD.”